VivienG-Dev/Portfolio_V7/README.md

 ## There is nothing in "themes"?!
 Yes, there is nothing in the themes folder because I didn't planned to share my "theme" in the Hugo Themes website.
 And if you are wondering, you aren't obligated to use the themes folder to start a website with HUGO.

+## Start server ?
+You can start the dev server by running `hugo server`